junekuhn/dycp-immersive-web-audio/dev.md

 Why? because this isn't intended for gaming, we're trying to simplify controls to the necessities instead of 8 kinds of movement, we only need 5 (4 looking, 1 movement)

 # ambisonics 6DOF?

-what if you could, from positional audio sources, mix, convolve and present ambisonics?
+what if you could, from positional audio sources, mix, convolve and present ambisonics? useful especially if you wanted to perform

+# 3D Alt text

+on tab - scene description readout for forward movement - define zones, and on entry of the zone readout

+ScreenReaderControls?
+kind of implies that there be read outs of 3D objects and scene

+# controls object

+automatically assigns values

+MouseOnlyControls - PointerLock extended for gallery settings
+    methods for modifying defaults
+    easing
+KeyboardAccessControls - Arrow Keys, Spacebar,
+    methods for modifying defaults
+TouchAccessControls - like pointerlock but touch, move with hit area
+    requires a hit box dom element GamepadAccessControls - one handed joystick + button

+When it comes to art, better access means a better experience for everyone.

+onpointerdown is not relevant, because a touch event should not move you by default